Can a Gift Deed be Challenged in Court?

 According to section 122 of the Transfer of Property Act of 1882, immovable property may be transferred by a gift deed.
 A gift deed, like a sale deed, is the transfer of the property but without consideration.
 The question that may arise is, can a gift deed be challenged in Court?

 Registration of gift deeds with the sub-registrar is mandatory in accordance with sections 17 of the Registration Act of 1908 and 123 of the Transfer of Property Act.
 Not doing so will render the transfer void.
-If the gift deed is not registered, the Gift deed can be challenged in Court.
+If the gift deed is not registered, it can be challenged in Court.

-Moreover, after a gift deed is recorded in the recipient’s name, only then may the recipient request for a property change.
+Moreover, after a gift deed is recorded in the recipient’s name, only then may the recipient request a property change.
 A mutation is required to transfer utility connections in the recipient’s name.
-In order for the beneficiary to transfer the property further, a registered gift deed will be necessary.
+A registered gift deed will be necessary for the beneficiary to transfer the property further.

 According to the Registration Act of 1908 and the Transfer of Property Act, a gift agreement must be recorded with the sub-registrar.
 Transfers are null and invalid if this is not followed, and the Gift deed can be challenged in Court.
-In this blog, we will get the answer to the question of that can a gift deed be challenged in Court.
+In this blog, we will answer the question of whether a gift deed can be challenged in Court.

 Gift Deeds and Legal Challenges: Understanding Your Rights and Options in Court